rnietoe/Training/docs/AWS/08-Databases.md

     * global secondary indexes not supported
     * use of more throughput capacity

+Amazon **DynamoDB Streams** captures a time-ordered sequence of item-level **modifications** in any DynamoDB table and stores this information in a **log** for up to 24 hours.
+Applications can access this log and view the data items as they appeared before and after they were modified, in near-real time.

 Create DynamoDB table:

 1. `Create a table` instead of a database